mcdonagj/Tiptabs/README.md

 ### International-Tip-Calculator
 A Python web application written to simplify currency conversions between established currencies.
 By using information from fixer.io, the application calculates a total for the user using the values taken from this database of information.
+When rates are available from fixer.io, currency rates are retrieved and stored into a `DictionaryBuilder` object, which consists of a dictionary and functions for modifying and validating this information.

+When rates are not available, the application sends an email notification to `mcdonagj@dukes.jmu.edu` of the service status.

 The ITC utilizes various libraries and microframeworks, like Requests and Flask, that assist in the retrieval and routing of information.